MoonDragon-MD/ArtOfRallyCoPilot/README.md

 In the “Make-assets” folder you will find the script to create the audios and the GIMP file for the images.
 The script starts with “python3 genera-audio-wav.py” and has as dependency “pip install edge-tts”

-Soon I will make a version for Nexusmod

 ### Requirements on GNU/Linux (Debian and derivatives)
 sudo apt install mono-complete msbuild nuget